Ammunition will be delivered at your doorstep: Rijiju tells shooters | Sports-Games

 Shooters such as World Cup medallist Sanjeev Rajput, Manu Bhaker and Anish Bhanwala have been training here for many weeks now alongside shotgun marksmen like Sheeraz Sheikh and Mairaj Ahmad Khan.
 Both Bhaker and Rajput are quota holders for the Tokyo Olympics.
 Bhanwala also has a bright chance of making the Indian team for the Games.

-A total of 15 Indian shooters have secured quota places for the Olympic Games, postponed to next year due to the raging pandemic..
+A total of 15 Indian shooters have secured quota places for the Olympic Games, postponed to next year due to the raging pandemic.
+Earlier in the day, Rijiju had tweeted alongside pictures of his visit, "Checked the facilities at Dr Karni Singh Shooting Range.
+Training has resumed and all health safety measures are in place.

+"Taken decision that best quality ammunition for our top shooters will be made available at their doorsteps wherever they are practicing," Rijiju tweeetd alongside pictures of his visit to the range."
+PTI AH PM AT AT.